fitabigail/family-quiz/README.md

 # Aim of the program

 The Family Quiz is a web application of ten questions quiz game built on a Python terminal that runs in the  Code Institute terminal on Heroku.
-The project was designed for the purpose of completing the Portofolio 3 Project for a Diploma in Software Development(E-commerce Applications)with the Code Institute.
+The project was designed for the purpose of completing the Portfolio 3 Project for a Diploma in Software Development(E-commerce Applications)with the Code Institute.